 #20.
 Omen Azen

-Having been in business for more than 40 years, I find it shocking how accessible the restaurant is.
-My wife and I often stop by on a whim with no reservation, and never have to wait long to be seated.
+Omen Azen is an underrated gem, which is surprising considering it’s been a fixture in SoHo’s restaurant scene since 1981.
+It’s shocking how accessible the restaurant is, my wife and I often stop by with no reservation, and rarely wait long to be seated.

-My wife and I usually split the regular Sashimi platter, which comes with tuna, yellowtail and salmon, but on rainy days sometimes we go for the namesake dish, the Omen, which is a stew made with homemade udon noodles.
+The Japanese restaurant in SoHo is dimly lit, making it a prime destination for a date night.
+The decor is reminiscent of the restaurants in Kyoto, and the menu is stocked with fresh fish.
+My wife and I usually split the Sashimi platter, which comes with tuna, yellowtail and salmon, but on rainy days we go for the namesake dish, the Omen, which is a stew made with homemade udon noodles.

 Something to note: Omen Azen ONLY accepts American Express (or American Express Apple Pay) and cash.